How to Make Pure Vanilla Extract for Half the Cost

 - 3 vanilla beans

-- A glass jar with a tight-fitting lid
+- A glass jar, or bottle, with a tight-fitting lid

 - A knife